-During the year ended September 30, 2020, local, U.S., and world governments have encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
+During and through the end of the fiscal year ended September 30, 2021, local, U.S., and world governments have encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
 Most industries are experiencing disruption to business operations and the impact of reduced consumer spending and investment markets have been substantially impacted.
 There is unprecedented uncertainty surrounding the duration of the pandemic, its potential economic ramifications, and any government actions to mitigate them.
-Accordingly, while management cannot quantify the financial and other future impact to the CRA as of March 31, 2021, management believes that a material impact on the CRA's financial position and results of future operations is reasonably possible.
+Accordingly, while management cannot quantify the financial and other future impact to the CRA as of March 31, 2022, management believes that an impact on the CRA's financial position and results of future operations is reasonably possible.

 TITUSVILLE COMMUNITY REDEVELOPMENT AGENCY

 NOTES TO FINANCIAL STATEMENTS

-SEPTEMBER 30, 2020
+SEPTEMBER 30, 2021